-In today’s post, we’re going to be taking a look at some of the best review collection examples we could find from our clients.
-By the time you finish this post, you should have several actionable ideas you can apply when asking customers for a review.
+In this article, we’re sharing some of the best review collection examples we could find from our clients - examples that have proven to drive conversion rates.
+By the time you finish this article, you should have several actionable ideas you can apply when asking your own customers for a review.

 1. Keep it short & simple